Pupil Premium Reports

 Engagement with parents so that school and home can work together in partnership to best help the child

-Our pupil premium strategy is reviewed annually in the Summer Term in collaboration with class teachers, teaching assistants and SENCO.
-However, we are constantly evaluating the success of our work with individual pupils and groups during each academic year and adapting our provision to be most effective.
+Our pupil premium strategy is continually reviewed throughout the year in collaboration with class teachers, teaching assistants and SENCo.
+We are constantly evaluating the success of our work with individual pupils and groups during each academic year and adapting our provision to be most effective.

 Invitation to Parents

 Parents who have PPG pupils are welcome to discuss with the Headteacher any further support that might be able to be provided for their children.
 Parents who think they might qualify for FSM should contact the office staff for a confidential discussion or seek information from the website https://www.hertfordshire.gov.uk/services/schools-and-education/at-school/free-school-meals/free-school-meals.aspx

 The impact of our pupil premium strategy is measured in the following ways: